zangshayang1/zangshayang1.github.io/_posts/2018-05-13-my-command-line-notes.md

 In Spring, a POJO can be serialized to JSON and backward, only when getter() and setter() are defined for each private field.
 When the POJO doesn't satify the condition, annotate it with @JsonAutoDetect.
 When you want deserialize a JSON to the POJO but the JSON can be wrong or missing information, use @JsonIgnoreProperties.

+__Understand corePoolSize, maxPoolSize and queueCapacity__
+1. When a new request comes in, the server will start a new thread to take care of the request till the number of threads equals to __corePoolSize__;
+2. If more requests come in, the server will put the requests in queue till the queue is filled up;
+3. If more requests come in, the server will create a new thread up to maxPoolSize;
+4. If more requests come in, the server will reject them.